 Xis the organization name).
 This role would have no permissions but would have a filter token by the name of

 You will want to create two data cubes all on the

 seller_iddefined, allowing your internal users to query it as you see fit.
 This data cube would have view and edit access set to the

 InternalUserrole and will not have a filter token requirement.

 ExternalBuyeruser role.
 This data cube will also have a filter token on

 sellerTokenrequiring a user to belong to one of the

 SellerXroles in order to query this data cube.
 This data cube will likely not have a dimension on

-seller_idas it will always be filtered to one value and generally meaningless.
+seller_idas it will always be filtered to one value and generally be meaningless.

-You might also want to create a similar arrangements for buyers, you can achieve that by symmetrically creating and
+You might also want to create similar arrangements for buyers.
+You can achieve this by symmetrically creating an

 ExternalBuyer role and a similar data cube to the one in step 2.